 In April, Click Studios notified customers that its enterprise password manager Passwordstate had been breached when attackers exploited the app’s update mechanism to deliver malware to customers.
 Passwordstate is used by over 370,000 security and IT professionals at 29,000 companies worldwide, and it was not clear how many had been affected by the breach.
 Click Studios advised customers who upgraded their client during the breach to reset all passwords in their Passwordstate database.

 The reality is that not everyone would even consider a password manager to be a third party.
 But in fact, a password manager should be treated as a high-risk supplier whose security should be thoroughly assessed and continuously monitored.
-This unfortunate cyber incident involving Passwordstate underscored why it’s so crucial for organizations to fully understand the risk posed by all of their third parties—and to continuously assess, monitor and remediate their security posture.
+This unfortunate cyber incident involving Passwordstate underscored why it’s so crucial for organizations to fully understand the cyber risks posed by all of their third parties—and to continuously assess, monitor and remediate their cybersecurity posture.